trevorwslee/ESP32CamSnapper/README.md

 As mentioned previously, the sketch will be developed using VS Code and PlatformIO.
 Please clone the PlatformIO project [ESP32CamSnapper](https://github.com/trevorwslee/ESP32CamSnapper) GitHub repository.

-The configurations for developing and building of the sketch in basically written down in the `platformio.ini` file
+The configurations for developing and building of the sketch are basically written down in the `platformio.ini` file
 ```
 [env]
 monitor_speed = 115200